Great Smoky Mountains hiker rescued by Tennessee National Guard - NewsBreak

 Shortly after 7 a.m.
 Tuesday, the Tennessee National Guard was made aware of a hiker who was unable to stand or walk near Double Spring Gap Shelter in the Great Smoky Mountain National Park.

 Within 30 minutes, a UH-60 Blackhawk helicopter from Detachment 1, Company C, 1-171st Aviation Regiment, based in Knoxville, was on its way.
 The crew consisted of Chief Warrant Officer 2 Daniel Backus, pilot-in-command; Capt.
 Philip Webster, pilot; and Sgt.
 Chris Farrar, crew chief.
 Sgt.
 1st Class Cassandra Antes and Sgt.
-1st Class Giovanni DeZuani were the flight paramedics.Knoxville rescue dog ‘Bridget’ has died, animal cruelty investigation ongoing
+1st Class Giovanni DeZuani were the flight paramedics.Metro police search for man with multiple ‘violent in nature’ charges

 Once onboard, DeZuani and Antes began treating the hiker as the aircraft flew to the University of Tennessee Medical Center.
 They arrived at UT Medical Center at 9:22 a.m. with the entire mission taking less than 90 minutes.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.